Tuc-tac/SpotifyGeoFreedom/README.md

 6. **Activate the Runner**:
     - Go to the `Actions` tab in your forked repository
-    - Confirm the activation of the runner
+    - Confirm the activation of runners for your fork
+    - In the upper left part of the screen, find two actions with the names:
+      - Run SpotifyGeoFreedom Scrip
+      - Keepalive Workflow
+    - You need to activate these two runners.
+To do this, click on each of them in turn and select "enable workflow" on the right side of the screen
 </details>

 <details>